RokasPuzonas/MineHost-Interface/README.md

 # MineHost Interface

-A python library for executing commands or gettings information on MineHost minecraft servers.
+A python library for executing commands or gettings information about MineHost minecraft servers.

-Documentation will be added soon.